True Detective season 1: Conception

 Before creating True Detective, Nic Pizzolatto taught at the University of North Carolina at Chapel Hill, DePauw University, and the University of Chicago.
-Inspired by HBO's series The Wire, The Sopranos, and Deadwood, he began working on a short story collection that he later published as Between Here and the Yellow Sea in 2006.
-He published a novel, Galveston, in 2010, and began writing television scripts.
-His earlier attempts at television writing were unsuccessful because of a lack of money.
-Pizzolatto's first major gig in television writing came in 2011, as a screenwriter for AMC's series The Killing.
+His first commercial writing venture was a short story collection he published as Between Here and the Yellow Sea in 2006, inspired by HBO's series The Wire, The Sopranos, and Deadwood.
+After following up with a novel, Galveston, in 2010, he began concentrating on television writing.
+His earlier attempts at scriptwriting were unsuccessful because of a lack of money.
+Pizzolatto obtained his first major TV gig as a screenwriter for AMC's series The Killing in 2011.
 He credits the show with giving him a glimpse of the inner workings of the television industry.
 Pizzolatto grew increasingly dissatisfied with the series' creative direction, and left two weeks into staff writing sessions for its second season.

 True Detective was intended to be a novel, but once the project took definite form, Pizzolatto thought the narrative's shifts in time and perspective made it more suitable for television.
 He pitched an adaptation of Galveston, and from May to July 2010 he developed six screenplays, including an early, 90-page draft of the True Detective pilot script.
 Pizzolatto secured a development deal with HBO for a potential pilot series shortly thereafter.
 He wrote a second True Detective script soon after his departure from The Killing thanks to the support of production company and manager Anonymous Content, which ultimately produced and developed the project in-house.
 By April 2012, following a heated bidding period, HBO commissioned eight episodes of True Detective, with a budget of $4–4.5 million per episode.
 Pizzolatto did not hire a writing staff because he believed a collaborative approach would not work with his isolated, novelistic process, and that a group would not achieve his desired result.
 After working alone for about three months, the final copy of the project script was 500 pages long.